ReverendBayes/ReverendBayes/README.md

 <p>

 I build full-stack AI products that bring models into real-world use—merging UX, analytics, and privacy-first design.
 I prioritize stacks that are tightly engineered, cost-effective, and highly transparent.
-I like clean architecture and user-mesmerizing UIs (or at least clean, user-friendly, nonoffensive frontends when strapped for time).
+I like clean architecture and user-mesmerizing UIs (or at least clean, user-friendly, non-offensive frontends when strapped for time).
 I always code with the next guy in mind—even if that next guy is future me.

 My open-source projects include GenAI-native BI platforms, LLM-driven call center analytics, and anomaly detection tools for automotive diagnostics.
 These systems combine LangChain, GPT-4 (and GPT-3.5 when affordable token cost is a priority), semantic search, vector databases, custom pipelines, and real-time analytics layers using DuckDB and Altair.
 I’ve shipped local-first apps with PII redaction (spaCy + Presidio), live transcription (Whisper), and smart dashboards (React + TypeScript) that surface context-aware insights.
 I connect LLMs to structured and unstructured data sources, and build end-to-end workflows that actually work under real-world constraints.